tactools/GenesisMarkets-MarketMaker/README.md

 # Backtesting
 The core strategy relies on the OrderBook **volume of the bids/ask** that are available on the exchanges.
 Since this data changes rapidly we can not have an accurate backtest without the orderbook.

-# Referral Program
-GenesisMarkets has an affiliate program where you earn commission for every trade that another trader makes under your affiliate link.
-If you want to promote the software to your group, have your friends sign up under your affiliate link so you can share the commission while they use the software.

 # Privacy and Security
 You own the bot after payment and I don't have any control over the license or any oversight over your trading.
 The robot does not require any external DLL requirements to operate on your trading account ensuring that this robot operates solely on your behalf.